The Ottawa Food Bank is a major distributor of food in our city

-Inadequate food and poor nutrition can impair physical, mental and emotional well-being and functions.
-In 2014, 16.7% of children in Canada lived in food insecure households.
+Inadequate food and poor nutrition can impair physical, mental and emotional well-being.
+In 2014, 16.7% of children in Canada lived in food-insecure households.
 These children are at higher risk of going to school without eating breakfast.
-Research has shown that daily nutritious breakfasts result in better student performance and school attendance.
+Research has shown that daily nutritious breakfast results in better student performance and school attendance.

 - Food Banks Canada 2008-2016.
 HungerCount.
 Accessed August 25, 2017.

 - Nutritious Food Basket Reports.
 Ottawa Public Health.
 2009 – 2016

 - School Breakfast Program Statistics 2017.
 Ottawa Network for Education.
 Accessed October 2019.